bespokewd1/BespokeAgency/src/content/blog/5-key-lessons-i-learned-while-starting-my-web-agency-with-just-2-clients.md

 The lesson here?
 Expand your network.
 Get comfortable putting yourself out there and finding supporters beyond your immediate circle.
 Start small—network in local online groups, join design communities, or attend a virtual meetup.
 The right people will appreciate what you’re bringing to the table.

-<h3>3.
-Learn to Delegate – Don’t Be Afraid to Ask for Help</h3>
+<h3> Ask for Help and Learn to Delegate

-When I launched, I was doing everything: design, development, invoicing, troubleshooting—you name it.
-But as I scaled up, I realized trying to handle it all was both exhausting and inefficient.
-I had to learn to delegate and seek guidance from peers.
+When I launched my business, I tried to do everything myself: design, development, invoicing, troubleshooting—you name it.
+However, as I scaled up, I realized that trying to handle it all was both exhausting and inefficient.
+I had to learn to delegate and seek guidance from my peers.

-At one point, I spent days troubleshooting a tricky coding issue, only to have a fellow dev spot the problem in minutes.
-That’s when I realized: I don’t need to be the expert at everything.
-I needed to bring in experts and continue learning from others.
+At one point, I spent days troubleshooting a tricky coding issue, only to have a fellow developer spot the problem in just minutes.
+That’s when I realized I didn’t need to be the expert at everything; I needed to bring in experts and continue learning from others.
 Whether it’s classmates from coding school, former colleagues, or people you connect with in industry groups, there’s always a valuable tip or skill to pick up.

-Now, I delegate design mockups to my VA, technical support to my developer, and I keep a running list of go-to people in areas I don’t specialize in, like advanced SEO or animation effects.
-By offloading tasks, I focus on high-level strategy and client relationships.
-Plus, bringing others in has allowed me to offer a better end-to-end experience for clients.
+Don't hesitate to ask questions or seek help.
+I've found that most experienced developers are more than willing to assist and offer pointers.
+In one instance, a developer even asked to review my code.
+I mentioned that I couldn't figure out the issue, and even AI suggested it was correct, yet it still wasn't working.
+He corrected it and explained why it didn’t work.

+Version control with GitHub is a game changer, as it allows you to share your project, invite collaborators, and edit and fix issues together.
 Building strong relationships with other developers and designers has not only sharpened my skills but also expanded the quality of services I offer.
-Find those peers, and you’ll thank yourself later.
+Find those peers, and you’ll be grateful you did.

 <h3>4.
 Be Ready for the Stress – But Don’t Let It Overwhelm You</h3>